kwilliamson34/arch-upskill/posts/nextjs.md

 https://nextjs.org/docs/pages/building-your-application/data-fetching/get-static-props#write-server-side-code-directly

-Extract the heavy logic and use it for both the API endpoint and getStaticProps, to improve performance.
+Extract the heavy logic and use it for both the API endpoint ~~and getStaticProps~~, to improve performance.

 See exactly which code Next eliminates from client side bundle using this tool: https://next-code-elimination.vercel.app/